 The mattresses fail to meet the mandatory federal flammability standard for mattresses, posing a fire hazard.

-Consumers should immediately stop using the recalled mattresses and contact Dream On Me to receive a free mattress cover to bring the mattress into compliance with the federal flammability standard.
+Consumers should immediately stop using the recalled mattresses and contact HOFISH to receive a free fitted cover to put on the mattress to bring it into compliance with the federal standard.